 There is one of the BEST Indian food restaurants just a few miles from me—the Clay Put here in Austin.
 It is OUT.
 OF.
 THIS.
 WORLD.
 DELICIOUS.
 It has been the inspiration behind the Slow Cooker Chicken Tikka Masala and now this chicken korma recipe.

-After many, many taste tests from Clay Pit here in Austin, and numerous recipe testing rounds later, I bring to you the BEST chicken korma recipe you have ever tasted! –> Bold statement, I know!
-But trust me, it’s THAT good.
+After many, many taste tests from Clay Pit, and numerous rounds of recipe testing, I bring to you the BEST chicken korma recipe you have ever tasted!
+(Bold statement, I know!
+But trust me, it’s THAT good.)

 What is Korma Sauce Made Of?